veyon/docs/admin/ldap.rst

 LDAP/AD integration
 ===================

 This chapter deals with connecting LDAP-compatible servers to Veyon.
 Below we will just use the generic term *LDAP* and thereby mean all LDAP-compatible products and technologies such as *OpenLDAP*, *Samba* or *Active Directory*.
 LDAP integration enables you to use most of the information about users, user groups, computers and rooms from existing environments, instead of manually reshaping them through the Veyon configuration.
-On the one hand LDAP users and user groups may serve as data base for :ref:`access control` and on the other hand the Veyon Master can load rooms and computers to be displayed directly from the directory service.
+On the one hand LDAP users and user groups may serve as data base for :ref:`ComputerAccessControl` and on the other hand the Veyon Master can load rooms and computers to be displayed directly from the directory service.

 The configuration of LDAP integration can be done on configuration page :guilabel:`LDAP` in Veyon Configurator.
-The page is divided into several subpages for :ref:`Basic settings`, :ref:`Environment settings`, :ref:`Advanced settings` and :ref:`Integration tests`.
+The page is divided into several subpages for :ref:`LDAPBasicSettings`, :ref:`LDAPEnvironmentSettings`, :ref:`LDAPAdvancedSettings` and :ref:`LDAPIntegrationTests`.

-.. _BasicSettings:
+.. _LDAPBasicSettings:

-Basic Settings
+Basic settings
 --------------

 The basic settings affect all basic parameters for accessing an :index:`LDAP server`.
 They are mandatory for a properly working LDAP integration.